 Various social service providers report, while lack of income, disabilities, sickness, mental health issues and substance abuse all contribute

 to homelessness, the primary reason Americans are homeless is lack of affordable housing.
-This problem is growing worse according to mayors
+According to mayors and other city leaders, this problem is growing worse nationwide.

-Regardless of religious, political or other persuasion, there is no excuse for citizens of the United States to allow even one veteran to be
+Regardless of religious, political or other persuasion, there's no excuse for citizens of the United States to allow even one veteran to be

 homeless.
 Nor is there any excuse to allow one senior, one child or anyone else to remain homeless.
 Politicians failing to make helping